epomatti/aws-cognito-app/README.md

 ## 5 - Elastic Beanstalk

-Creates an Elastic Beanstalk environment.
+Optionally, deploy to an EB environment.

 ℹ️ You'll need to activate HTTPS in order for Cognito to accept the callback URLs.